Module overview

 Teaching and learning methods

-Teaching will consist of five one-day master classes and one additional introductory session to set up equipment and R environment.
-Each day will cover one of the 5 syllabus sections.
-Each session will begin with a taught overview of the material to be covered in the morning, followed by a hands-on session on computer in the afternoon in which the students can explore the various different data types and methods discussed.
+Then teaching will consist of six one-day master classes and a final one-day revision session.
+Each day will cover one of the syllabus sections detailed above.
+Each session will begin with a taught overview of the material to be covered, followed by a hands-on session on computer in which the students can explore the various data types and methods discussed.
 Example datasets for exploration will be provided at each session.
 Collaborative working between students will be encouraged during these sessions.

-The afternoon sessions will be run with a member of academic staff and 1-2 computational PhD/postdoc demonstrators, of which there are many suitable in Southampton (to be paid at standard demonstration rates).
+The hands-on sessions will be run with a member staff and 1-2 computational PhD/postdoc demonstrators, of which there are many suitable in Southampton.

-The training and analysis will primarily be conducted using "R".
-All methods will be demonstrated in "R", and full code for example problems will be provided; prior knowledge of programming would be beneficial but not required.
+The training and analysis will primarily be conducted using the R software environment.
+All methods will be demonstrated and full code for example problems will be provided; prior knowledge of programming would be beneficial but not required as all students will receive data carpentry training before QCB Session 1.

 Total Study Time